w3f/polkadot-wiki/website/translated_docs/zh-CN/mirror-learn-treasury.md

 However, it is the case on Kusama that the council is composed of mainly well-known members of the community.
 Remember, the council is voted in by the token holders, so they must do some campaigning or otherwise be recognized to earn votes.
 In the scenario of an attack, the council members would lose their social credibility.
 Furthermore, members of the council are usually externally motivated by the proper operation of the chain.
 This external motivation is either because they run businesses which depend on the chain, or they have direct financial gain (through their holdings) of the token value remaining steady.

 Concretely there are a couple on-chain methods that resist this kind of attack.
 One, the council majority may not be the token majority of the chain.
 This means that the token majority could vote to replace the council if they attempted this attack - or even reverse the treasury spend.
 They would do this through a normal referendum.
 Two, there are time delays to treasury spends.
 They are only enacted every spend period.
 This means that there will be some time to observe this attack is taking place.
 The time delay then allows chain participants time to respond.
-The response may take the form of governance measures or - in the most extream cases a liquidation of their holdings and a migration to a minority fork.
+The response may take the form of governance measures or - in the most extreme cases a liquidation of their holdings and a migration to a minority fork.
 However, the possibility of this scenario is quite low.

 ## Further Reading